 If you are testing an Android app, substitute the

 android.
 To further advance your testing, you can open up the project file for a specific platform.
 This can be done by opening the required Xcode or Android Studio project from the root of your project.
 Learn more about Ionic project structure to see where to find your native apps.
 Once you have done this, you can build and test within the platform-specific IDEs.

 If you want to follow this debugging option, I suggest you to learn more about building your Ionic apps with Cordova and with Capacitor.
 Learn more about why you should use Capacitor in your Ionic apps.

-If you are building a native iOS or Android app, you should test it as one, at least before depolying your app to production.
+If you are building a native iOS or Android app, you should test it as one, at least before deploying your app to production.
 If you are building an iOS app, you will need to sign up for an Apple Developer account in order to test as a native app on an iPad or iPhone.
-Once you have your account and you set up XCode with your certificates to enable testing on your device, you will need to open the XCode project and carry the testing from the XCode.
+Once you have your account, and you set up Xcode with your certificates to enable testing on your device, you will need to open the Xcode project and carry the testing from the Xcode.

 Testing your app on an Android device is much faster and easier than in iOS.
 To do this simply plug in your device and run:

 $ ionic capacitor run android whether you are using Cordova or Capacitor.

 If you encounter any problem or the above command isn’t working, make sure that you have selected USB debugging from your device.

 Hope this quick How to debug an Ionic App guide helped you understand the different ways to test and debug your Ionic Framework apps.
 Now you should be ready to start building your first app.